Mean time to repair (MTTR)

 How is MTTR used?

 Mean time to repair is used as a baseline for increasing efficiency, finding ways to limit unplanned downtime, and boosting the bottom line.
-Because long repair times for mission-critical equipment mean product scrap, missed orders, and soured business relationships, MTTR helps organizations identify why maintenance may be taking longer than is ideal and make more informed decisions to fix the underlying causes.
+Because long repair times for mission-critical equipment mean product scrap, missed orders, and soured business relationships, MTTR helps organizations identify why maintenance may be taking longer than what is ideal and make more informed decisions to fix the underlying causes.

 What does MTTR mean for maintenance?

-Conducting an MTTR analysis can provide insight into the way your maintenance operation purchases equipment, schedules maintenance and completes tasks.
+Conducting an MTTR analysis can provide insight into the way your maintenance operation purchases equipment, schedules maintenance, and completes tasks.
 Ultimately, MTTR helps your organization wipe out any inefficiencies that are causing lost production and the lost money that comes with that.

 MTTR can be used for making repair or replace decisions on aging assets.
 If an asset takes longer to repair as it ages, it may be more economical to replace it.
 MTTR can also be used to inform the purchasing and design process by predicting lifecycle costs of new systems.

 Tracking MTTR also helps to ensure your preventive maintenance program and PM tasks are as effective and efficient as possible.
 Although MTTR measures reactive maintenance, assets that take longer to repair may have PMs associated with them that aren’t working well.
 Mean time to repair is a gateway into the root cause of this problem and provides a path to a solution.
 See how to find a scheduled maintenance work order that could have led to a breakdown here.

 Your business and MTTR